-MAD MEN REVIEW: Season 7 Episode 1 — Could Sterling, Cooper, and Partners be an even worse environment for – and especially the women – as we enter Season 7, 1969?
+Could Sterling, Cooper, and Partners of Mad Men fame be an even worse environment for – and especially the women – as we enter Mad Men Season 7 in 1969?
 Each of the main characters seems poised for the struggle of their lives – as Mad Men’s psychologically-minded creator Matthew Weiner hints: “This season is about consequences…We don’t just throw stuff away after it has happened.
 There are shadows over this season that go back to the first time we met Don.”
-The premiere, “Time Zones,” let’s begin to check in with Joan (Christina Hendricks), Peggy (Elisabeth Moss), Don (Jon Hamm), and Megan (Jessica Paré)to see what’s transpired since we left them in 1968.
+In the premiere, “Time Zones,” let’s begin to check in with Joan (Christina Hendricks), Peggy (Elisabeth Moss), Don (Jon Hamm), and Megan (Jessica Paré)to see what’s transpired since we left them in 1968.

 At the end of Season 6 of Mad Men, the two creative powerhouses of Sterling, Cooper, and Partners found themselves suspended in relational cliffhangers with the main women in their lives: Ted Chaough (Kevin Rahm) fled for Los Angeles to escape his growing love for Peggy and to ostensibly save his marriage; Don was being ostracized from not only his career, but from his wife and daughter as well.